Exercise 8.1

 Write queries to retrieve the following things.

-1. The names of suppliers from GR, ordered alphabetically
+1. The names of suppliers from Grand Rapids, ordered alphabetically

-2. The names of parts over $100 for which there is no supplierID
+2. The names of parts $20 and over for which there is no supplierID

 3. The names of parts used in some Calvin job, with quantity & date